sebbacon/respire/views/spirometry/index.md

 ## Spirometry for occupational health.

-We offer a one day course for those people working in an occupational health setting.
-The syllabus is similar to our foundation certificate course, but also includes additional information, including interpretation of spirometry traces that have been performed for screening purposes.
+We offer a half day or full day course for those people working in an occupational health setting.
+The syllabus is similar to our foundation certificate course, but the full day course also includes additional information, including interpretation of spirometry traces that have been performed for screening purposes.
+The half day course just covers the performance of spirometry with no interpretation and therefore relevant for technicians.
 As well as the advertised dates, we are able to come and deliver this course in your workplace for which there would be a minimum fee payable.

 ## Full Certificate in Spirometry